Why This Study

 In terms of developing a growth mindset, other research has focused on parental behaviours instead of attitudes.
 For example, evidence suggests that the type of praise parents use when children are very young (aged 1-3 years old) is a significant predictor of their child’s mindset up to five years later.
 Other strategies to help develop a growth mindset include encouraging students to choose challenging tasks, encouraging helpful self-talk and focusing on developing skills instead of comparing yourself to others.

 The results from this study highlight how someone’s mindset may not always be visible to others.
 It is internal and it is hard to accurately guess someone’s beliefs.
 What is easier to see is their behaviour.
 This suggests that it is not what parents think, but what they do that matters.
 It is not their intentions, but their actions that matter.
 It is totally plausible to assume the same may be true for teachers in the classroom.

 Any parents evening or workshop aimed at helping their child develop a growth mindset should include the importance of visibly dealing with setbacks, disappointments and mistakes in a positive way.
 The researchers conclude by saying that “it may not be sufficient to teach parents a growth mindset and expect that they will naturally transmit it to their children.
 Instead, an intervention targeting parents’ failure mindset could teach parents how failure can be beneficial, and how to react to their children’s setbacks so as to maintain their children’s motivation and learning”.
 This type of intervention not only could lead children to adopt a growth mindset, but could also directly help them improve their persistence and resilience by reframing their opinions on failure.

-REFERENCE: Haimovitz and Dweck, 2016, Psychological Science
+Re: Haimovitz and Dweck, 2016, Psychological Science